21Alul21/patients-appointment-scheduling-api/README.md

 ## Project Description
 MedManage is a Spring Boot REST API for managing healthcare organizations.
 It provides a subscription based system, enabling subscribed organizations to effectively create, shedule and manage appointments between patients and doctors in an organization.
 It contains a free trial duration for organizations to test the application before choosing to pay for a subscription.

+## User Story
+An organization (hospital) registers through to use the service through an organization admin, the admin either chooses to use the service initially in a trial mode (free without charge for a short duration) or outrightly pay for subscription over a preferred duration.

+with subscription paid, organization admins can register patients and doctors to their organization.
+Registered patients can book appointments with doctors within an organization and doctors and get feedback on doctor availability.

 ## Project Status
 **In development** – key features are being implemented.